gwyatt40/Engineering_4_Notebook/README.md

 - Pathway to Python files in Engineering 4 Notebook is Documents/Engineering_4_Notebook/Python (use cd to navigate)

 ## Headless Accelerometer

 #### File: [accelerometer.py]()

 ### Description
+The first part of this assignment involves altering the code from the previous assignment so that instead of being displayed as numerical values, acceleration is shown on the LCD screen as a visual representation (ex. a circle changing size).
+Then, Systemd is used to detach the Rasperry Pi from the computer, so that the script runs automatically.
+Finally, the Raspberry Pi is connected to a battery via power boost 500c.

 ### Results